 This relationship continues to grow with the view that MineARC will supply ongoing training and support to key FCX personnel.
 The aim is to reduce the burden of servicing staff and to provide on-site safety awareness training.

 As part of this plan, in the coming months, MineARC will be flying four FCX Safety, Emergency Services & Mines Rescue staff from the West Papuan site to MineARC’s head office in Perth to participate in training and safety courses.
 This immersive training schedule will allow us to implement a ‘train the trainer’ schedule for staff back on site.

 FCX has also shown interest in MineARC’s recent addition to their Ancillary Range, the EnviroLAV.
-On big operations such as Grasberg, sanitation is critical and FCX see the EnviroLAV’s low maintenance enzyme-powered waste management technology as a good long-term solution to their staffing requirements as their operation goes into production in the coming 12 months.
+On big operations such as Grasberg, sanitation is critical, and FCX see EnviroLAV’s low maintenance enzyme-powered waste management technology as a good long-term solution to their staffing requirements as their operation goes into production in the coming 12 months.